RAJU-VUGGINA/Predictive-Lead-Gen-/README.md

-# Predictive-Lead-Gen-
+# Predictive-Lead-
-### Repository Name: LeadForesightAI  ---  ### Description:  **LeadForesightAI: Smart Lead Scoring Engine for D2C Startups**  Unlock the power of predictive analytics with Lead Foresight AI, a state-of-the-art smart lead scoring engine designed specifically for D2C startups.
+**LeadForesightAI: Smart Lead Scoring Engine for D2C Startups**  Unlock the power of predictive analytics with Lead Foresight AI.

-### Repository Name: LeadForesightAI

----

-### Description:

-**LeadForesightAI: Smart Lead Scoring Engine for D2C Startups**

 Unlock the power of predictive analytics with LeadForesightAI, a state-of-the-art smart lead scoring engine designed specifically for D2C startups.
 Leveraging cutting-edge machine learning algorithms, this tool identifies potential leads by analyzing user activities, past purchase behaviors, and campaign interactions.